kmmla/kmmla/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on NLP projects and prompt engineering.
-- 🌱 I’m currently learning programming methodology, calculus, shell scripting and git branching.
+- 🌱 I’m currently learning programming methodology and calculus.
 - 👯 I’m looking to collaborate on ML projects and hackathons
 - 🤔 I’m looking for help with CS fundamentals
 - 💬 Ask me about data analytics, data science and ML